py2ai/py2ai.github.io/_posts/2020-12-14-Audio-plot-in-five-llines.md

 - Python
 - Audio Capture
 - Audio Recording
-title: How to Get Audio Frames from Microphone in Python - 5 Lines of Code
+title: Get Audio Frames from Microphone in Python - 5 Lines of Code
 ---

 Hi friends!
 Install pyshine version 0.0.6 in Windows OS as: